APD plans to purchase 15 cars in 2020

 ANDERSON – The Anderson Police Department has been provided with the funding to purchase up to 15 additional patrol cars.

-The Anderson City Council Thursday approved the transfer of $410,000 within the department’s budget.
+The Anderson City Council on Thursday approved the transfer of $410,000 within the department’s budget.

 The council approved the transfer of $250,000 from unspent salaries in the 2019 budget and $160,000 in the insurance line item to light vehicles.